iamdhariot/iamdhariot/README.md

-# Hi there 👋, I'm Dhariot!
+# Hi there 👋, I'm Dharmendra gameti aka Dhariot!

 ## About Me